dsp-jetpack/JetPack/doc/deployment_guide.md

-### JS 13.0 Deployment of Undercloud and Overcloud
+### JS 13.0 deployment of undercloud and overcloud

-Assuming that sah node is deployed and JetPack folder is at root location.
+Assuming that SAH node is deployed and JetPack folder is at root location.
 Edit your hardware stamp’s .ini and .properties files to match your hardware stamp documentation.
 Run the deployment by executing the deployer.py command:

 ```bash
 # cd /root/JetPack/src/deploy/osp_deployer
 # python deployer.py -s <path_to_settings_ini_file>
 ```

-### Deployment Verification
+### Deployment verification

 Different scenarios are tested to check the functionality of DVR:

 Verify that DVR is deployed on all the controller nodes

-1. ssh to controller node and change to root user by command "sudo -i"
+1. SSH to controller node and change to root user by command "sudo -i"
-2. get docker container id of neutron l3 agent container by cocmmand "docker ps" 3.connect to the container by command"docker exec -it <neutron l3 agent container id> bash"
+2. Get docker container id of neutron l3 agent container by cocmmand "docker ps"
+3. Connect to the container by command"docker exec -it <neutron l3 agent container id> bash"
-4. run the command: "cat /etc/neutron/l3_agent.ini | grep dvr"
+4. Run the command: "cat /etc/neutron/l3_agent.ini | grep dvr"
-5. agent_mode value must be dvr_snat
+5. Agent_mode value must be dvr_snat
-6.  repeat the all steps for other controller nodes.
+6. Repeat the all steps for other controller nodes.

 **Verify that L3 agent must be distributed on all the compute nodes.**

-1.	ssh to Director node as osp_admin user
+1. SSH to Director node as osp_admin user
 2. Source overcloudrc file
 3. Run the command "neutron agent-list --agent-type="L3 agent""
 4. In host column, you will see the nodes that host L3 agent.